Metron-Project/metron/reading_lists/README.md

 ### Adding Issues to Your List

+You have two methods to add issues to your reading list:

+#### Method 1: Add Individual Issues (Search & Select)

 1. View your reading list detail page
 2. Click "Add Issues"
 3. Search for issues using the autocomplete field (see [Search Tips](#search-and-autocomplete))